Susmith4710/Theft-defense-of-identity/README.md

 # Identity Defense

 ## Overview
 Identity Defense is a comprehensive identity theft protection service dedicated to safeguarding personal information against fraud and unauthorized access.
-Utilizing an AI-powered platform, Identity Defense monitors vast amounts of data to detect and alert users to potential threats, ensuring proactive protection in today's interconnected world.
+Identity Defense monitors vast amounts of data to detect and alert users to potential threats, ensuring proactive protection in today's interconnected world.

 ## Services Offered
 Identity Defense offers a range of services tailored to meet the diverse needs of individuals and families: